Irrelon/testbear/readme.md

 ```

 A very lightweight and simple test framework for Node.js...
-and your test results are presented by a teddy bear.
+and your test results are presented by a teddy bear... which
+let's face it, is the best way to present your test results.

 ## Install
 You can install testbear via NPM: